ATCO Heritage Grassland

 Friends of Fish Creek worked with local Botanist Ian MacDonald to create a representative seed mix from analogue sites in the park to recreate a ‘pre settlement’ grassland community.

-In order to obtain the best outcome the native plant community will have to be carefully monitored and managed to ensure a high percentage of germination and strong growth, and elimination of invasive species, this is a key component to ensure long-term survival of the project.
-I am preparing a plan to work with a partner organization to harvest and propagate native plants from the few small remaining pockets of historic original vegetation in the park to augment the seeding program with original stock and to enhance the genetic diversity of the project in the long term.
+In order to obtain the best outcome the native plant community will have to be carefully monitored and managed to ensure a high percentage of germination and strong growth, and elimination of invasive species.
+This is a key component to ensure long-term survival of the project.
+The Friends are planning to work with a partner organization to harvest and propagate native plants from the few small remaining pockets of historic original vegetation in the park to augment the seeding program with original stock and to enhance the genetic diversity of the project in the long term.

 Below is a species list for the original seeding of the project.